hashicorp/serf/website/source/docs/commands/key.html.markdown

 Usage: `serf key [options]`

-At least one of `-install`, `-use`, or `-remove` must be passed.
 All operations are idempotent.
 The list of available flags are:

 * `-install` - Install a new encryption key to the Serf keyring.
 This will broadcast the new key to the cluster.